Tip-Sy/BigData/README.md

 ### Description of the files ###

 * [main.php](main.php): The file that runs the script
-* [SortingScript.php](SortingScript.php): A function that divides a log file into multiple chunks, then sort them using mergeSort algorithm
+* [SortingScript.php](SortingScript.php): A function that sorts an input file using merge sort algorithm
-* [MergeFiles.php](MergeFiles.php): A function that merges sorted files into one sorted file
+* [MergeFiles.php](MergeFiles.php): A function that merges multiple sorted files into one sorted file
 * [TopFileGenerator.php](TopFileGenerator.php): A function that generates the Top file from a sorted log file
 * [MyHeap.php](MyHeap.php): A Heap implementation that suits the problem
 * Sample/[sample.log](Sample/sample.log): Sample log file for testing purposes